 There are two ways that COVID-19 is transmitted: Though person-to-person contact and through inanimate objects that an infected person has touched.
 How long do germs live on surfaces?
 Research on the coronavirus specifically is contradictory:

 One thing we know for certain: We all touch our iPhones a lot.
-And it’s time to make cleaning and investing in an antimicrobial iPhone XR case seriously.
+The best course of action is to keep our favorite tech as virus and bacteria-free as possible.

 In the meantime, keep cleaning your device and screen, along with other common touch points around the home.
 These may include door handles, other electronics, kitchen appliances, and so much more.